p-mckenzie/p-mckenzie.github.io/_posts/2017-12-12-instacart-part-2.md

 layout: post

 # The title of your post
-title: "Instacart Part 2 - Modeling"
+title: "Instacart pt.
+2 - Modeling"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.